San Francisco subway train shooting kills 1, wounds another | News Channel 3-12

 Associated Press

-SAN FRANCISCO (AP) — One man was killed and another was wounded in a shooting on a packed subway train in San Francisco Wednesday morning, police said.
+SAN FRANCISCO (AP) — One man was killed and another was wounded in a shooting on a subway train in San Francisco Wednesday morning that ended in the city’s historically LGBTQ neighborhood just days before Pride celebrations, police said.

-“There was an altercation between folks who may have known each other inside the subway before it stopped in Castro,” said Supervisor Rafael Mandelman, who represents the Castro District.
-Mandelman said that while the person who was killed appeared to be part of the altercation, the second man who was shot and wounded is believed to have been an innocent bystander.
+The shooting occurred shortly before 10 a.m. on a commuter train as it pulled away from a residential station toward the station in the city’s Castro neighborhood.
+There, officers found two victims, one dead at the scene.
+The other person, a bystander, was taken to a hospital with an injured knee, said San Francisco Supervisor Myrna Melgar, whose district includes the residential Forest Hill station.

+She said witnesses reported 3 or 4 shots and a “heated verbal argument” between the suspect and deceased victim.
+She said the suspect ran out with other passengers when the train stopped.

 Police were looking for a man described only as wearing dark clothes and a dark hooded jacket.
 Winters said all Muni trains and subway stations have cameras, and police were reviewing the footage.